More Stories: The Creative Writing Podcast

 Don’t worry.
 If you find yourself in this place, you should know that most writers have been there.
 It is part of the growth and creative maturity process.

 I believe that when you have gotten to a place where you’ve been piling up some pages of writing, but you just aren’t happy with the overall quality of the writing, that is a good time to begin to apply some of the analytical knowledge you’ve accumulated to the writing process.
+Descriptive essay topics on this matter are all over the internet, YouTube has become the new university where you can teach yourself almost anything and you should!

 What I am suggesting, then, is that we learn how to breakdown and deconstruct writing that we admire, as a way of learning how to make our own work better.
 The best way to start doing this is to understand the five elements of narrative creative writing and begin to study how they interact and work together in great literature.